ElloRabyndra/EcoSphere/README.md

 - Creating a community feature for users to motivate each other and share progress.
 - Continuous updates with new actions, categories, and challenges.

 > _"Perubahan dimulai dari dirimu.
-Mulai hari ini, mulai dari hal kecil."_
+Aksi Kecil Dampak Besar."_